Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: An extension of the Legendre transform

 The `dual interpretation' provided in \cite{Peskir} illustrates that $(W^G)_{H}^{\ast\ast}(x)$ can be constructed by maximising over functions of the form $y\mapsto p+c(y-x)$ which hit $W^G$ before $W_H$, i.e. $(W^G)_{H}^{\ast\ast}(x) =\sup A_{1}(x)$ as shown in Proposition \ref{proposition supsup} or by minimising over the functions of the form $y\mapsto p+c(y-x)$ which hit $W_H$ before $W^G$ i.e. $(W^G)_{H}^{\ast\ast}(x) =\inf A_{2}(x)$. \end{remark}

-In view of the previous remark, Proposition \ref{proposition supsup} can be viewed as a preliminary version of the next result which shows that the functions (\ref{pre-concave biconjugate H}) and (\ref{pre-convex biconjugate G}) can be viewed as a generalisation of the concave-biconjugate of $y \mapsto W^G(y)$ and the convex biconjugate of $y \mapsto W_H(y)$.
+In view of the previous remark, Proposition \ref{proposition supsup} can be viewed as a preliminary version of the next result which shows that the functions (\ref{pre-concave biconjugate H}) and (\ref{pre-convex biconjugate G}) can be viewed as an extension of the concave biconjugate of $y \mapsto W^G(y)$ and the convex biconjugate of $y \mapsto W_H(y)$.
 To this end, let

-For a given $x\geq 0$, let $p(x)=W_H(x)-W^G(x)$ and define two sets of admissible neighborhoods which are larger than (\ref{pre-strategy space G}) and (\ref{pre-strategy space H}) using
+For a given $x> 0$, let $p(x)=W_H(x)-W^G(x)$ and define two sets of admissible neighborhoods which are larger than (\ref{pre-strategy space G}) and (\ref{pre-strategy space H}) using

 These admissible neighborhoods are illustrated in Figure \ref{Figure neighborhoods 2}.
-These neighborhoods coincide with those used in \cite{Peskir} and used in the next result which is an analytical complement to \cite{Peskir} Theorem 4.1.
+These neighborhoods coincide with those used in \cite{Peskir} and are used in the next result which is an analytical complement to \cite{Peskir} Theorem 4.1.

 \begin{theorem} Suppose that (\ref{stuck together}) holds, then the functions $x \mapsto (W^G)_H^{\ast \ast}(x)$ and $x \mapsto (W_H)_{\ast\ast}^G(x)$ defined in (\ref{pre-concave biconjugate H}) and (\ref{pre-convex biconjugate G}) satisfy